jahed/webverify/README.md

 # Web Verify

-Verify web pages authorship using OpenPGP.
+Verify web page authorship using OpenPGP.
 This is an experimental project.

 ## Installation